 The Group first allocates the transaction price to the guarantee liabilities, if any, in accordance with ASC Topic 460, Guarantees which requires the guarantee to be measured initially at fair value based on the stand-ready obligation.
 Then the remaining considerations are allocated to the loan facilitation services and post-origination services using their relative standalone selling prices consistent with the guidance in ASC 606.
-The Group does not have observable standalone selling price information for the loan facilitation services or post-origination services or post-origination services on a standalone basis.
+The Group does not have observable standalone selling price information for the loan facilitation services or post-origination services because it does not provide loan facilitation services or post-origination services on a standalone basis.
 There is no direct observable standalone selling price for similar services in the market reasonably available to the Group.
 As a result, the estimation of standalone selling price involves significant judgment.
-The Group uses expected cost plus margin approach to estimate the standalone selling prices of loan facilitation services and post-origination services and post-origination services and post-origination services are post-origination services and post-origination services and post-origination services in the standalone selling price involves significant judgment.
 The Group uses expected cost plus margin approach to estimate the standalone selling prices of loan facilitation services and post-origination services as the basis of revenue allocation.
 In estimating its standalone selling price for the loan facilitation services and post-origination services, the Group considers the cost incurred to deliver such services, profit margin for similar arrangements, customer demand, effect of competitors on the Group's services, and other market factors.